-Though Lightweight Manufacturing will use different fabric brands based on customer requests, one of the most popular types we work with are the Serge Ferrari Architectural Fabrics.
+Though Lightweight Manufacturing will use different fabric brands based on customer requests, one of the most popular types we work with are the Ferrari Précontraint system

-Ferrari Precontraint fabrics, like many others, exist in different weight/strength combinations.
-Ferrari Precontraint fabric can generally be used with a lower weight for the same performance, because the coating coverage on top of the fibers is greater due to the Precontraint system.
-This makes the scrim more flat, less coating is “lost” between fibers, and more coating is available on top of the fibers to protect them from harmful UV for a given weight.
+Serge Ferrari Precontraint fabrics, like many others, exist in different weight/strength combinations.
+Serge Ferrari Precontraint fabric can generally be used with a lower weight for the same performance because the coating coverage on top of the fibers is greater due to the Précontraint system.
+This makes the scrim flatter, less coating is “lost” between fibers, and more coating is available on top of the fibers to protect them from harmful UV for a given weight.

 Lightweight Manufacturing assists their customers in fabric selection, making sure they get the best value on their unique project.

-A lighter version named Soltis Proof 502 Satin is also available with a series of different colors (see color chart) with a weldable PVDF/acrylic blend topcoat
+A lighter version named Soltis Proof 502 Satin is also available with a series of different colors with a weldable PVDF/acrylic blend topcoat

-Ferrari Flexlight Classic 602 fabric is Precontraint and is suitable for high quality fabric structures.
+Ferrari Flexlight Classic 602 fabric is Precontraint and is suitable for high-quality fabric structures.
 It combines excellent strength with minimum weight for maximum install and transport productivity.
 The topcoat is acrylic, suitable for less demanding applications.
 The acrylic topcoat seals the PVC coating and prevents plasticizer migration.
-Ferrari Flexlight Classic 602 is available in the USA as an opaque white or tan in 22oz weight, or in a translucent version in a range of colors (see color chart).
+Ferrari Flexlight Classic 602 is available in the USA as an opaque white or tan in 22oz weight, or in a translucent version in a range of colors.
 Compared to 502 S2, it has similar strength, more weight but a more economical topcoat without PVDF.

 Ferrari Flexlight Perform 702 Formula S2 fabric is Precontraint and is suitable for high quality long-term rental and permanent fabric structures.
 It combines excellent strength with minimum weight for maximum install and transport productivity.
 The 702 style is available with Formula S2 topcoat as well as with the TX-30 topcoat (Flexlight Xtrem TX30-I)